|

 The client-server model describes network services and the client programs of those services.
 One example of the client-server relationship is the name server and resolver model of the DNS.
 Another example of the client and server relationship is the NFS.

 The client is a host or a process that uses services from another program, known as a server.
 You can apply the client-server relationship to computer programs within a single computer or use the relationship across a network to make one application server a host to one or more application clients.
-Examples of clients in the Solaris 9 OE are:
+Examples of clients in the Solaris are:

-Examples of servers in the Solaris 9 OE are:
+Examples of servers in the Solaris are:

 To start services for server processes, you must know which files to use for automatic service configuration.
 You must also know how to manually start the services.